Cock-Cornelius House

 Cock-Cornelius House, also known as Wyckoff-Underhill House, is a historic home located at Locust Valley in Nassau County, New York.
-It is a 1- to 2 1/2-story, "U" shaped wood-frame dwelling sheathed in wood shingles.
+It is a 1- to 2 1/2-story, U-shaped wood-frame dwelling sheathed in wood shingles.
 The main block is 2 1/2 stories and five bays wide.
-The oldest section of the house is dated to the Federal period, about 1790.
-The house was expanded in the 1840s and in the 1920s-1930s.
+Local lore suggests the home was built circa 1668, however this has been hard to explicitly confirm.
+The oldest section of the house to be successfully dated is said to be from the Federal period, about 1790.
+The house was later expanded in the 1840s and in the 1920s-1930s.

 It was listed on the National Register of Historic Places in 2006.